caddyserver/website/src/docs/markdown/signature-verification.md

 Notice how the value of `.Body.HashedRekordObj.signature.content` matches the content of the signature generated in our CI and available in the file `caddy_2.6.0_checksums.txt.sig`.
 Moreover, the certificate used and downloaded is also stored in the Rekor server and available in the response at `.Body.HashedRekordObj.signature.publicKey.content` and matches the string we have in the file `caddy_2.6.0_checksums.txt.pem`.
 We can take one step further and check how `.Body.HashedRekordObj.data.hash.value` matches the output of the command `sha256sum ./caddy_2.6.0_checksums.txt`.
 So by now we have matching certs, matching signatures, and matching checksums (of the file containing the checksums of the archives but not of itself; this checksum is provided and recorded externally via Sigstore ecosystem).
 All of this is publicly recorded in transparency logs for the general public to validate.

-## What If...
+## Verifying Authenticity of an Artifact

-What if... you are handed an artifact of Caddy CI claimed to be signed but you were not given the signature file or the certificate?
+What if you are handed an artifact claimed to be the product of the Caddy project but you were not given the signature file or the certificate?
 You can use `rekor-cli` to query Rekor server for the subject artifact:

 <pre><code class="cmd"><span class="bash">rekor-cli search --artifact ./caddy_2.6.0_checksums.txt --format json | jq -r '.UUIDs[0]'</span>
 Found matching entries (listed by UUID):